-But if the lyric poets set the scene for the fifth century revolution, it was the invention of drama that was the summit.
-Drama grew out of lyric poetry.
+The scene for the fifth century revolution was set by the lyric poets, for drama grew out of lyric poetry.
 It began with the dithyramb, a form of poetry – perhaps call it entertainment – that is a little difficult to understand partly perhaps because only a few fragments of dithyrambic poetry have survived and partly too because one suspects that the performance was almost as important as the content.
-It took place at the Dionysia, the festival in honour of Dionysus, the God of wine and fertility, and one suspects that it was essentially the equivalent of the modern pop festival: and we should remember that most of the great Greek dramas which are today occasionally performed with great solemnity, were originally performed at the Dionysia festival in an atmosphere of revelry and the consumption of considerable amounts of alcohol
+It took place at the Dionysia, the festival in honour of Dionysus, the God of wine and fertility, and one suspects that it was essentially the equivalent of the modern pop festival: we should remember that most of the great Greek dramas which are today occasionally performed with great solemnity, were originally performed at the Dionysia festival in an atmosphere of revelry and the consumption of considerable amounts of alcohol

 The dithyramb was sung by a chorus of fifty or more men and boys dancing round in a circle – their dancing floor was referred to as the orchestra – think of Stravinsky’s Rite of Spring or perhaps a performance by the Rolling Stones, but with rather more booze.
-Gradually it developed as a sort of duet between the chorus and the director who stood to one side.
+Gradually it developed as a sort of duet between the chorus and the ‘actor’, who stood to one side and made comments.
 According to Aristotle in his Poetics, the big development was made by Aeschylus, the first great dramatist who added a second actor: thus drama evolved on a stage, set on a higher level to the orchestra in the pits, with a dramatic story alternating with the chorus, with dancing and singing in the orchestra at the lower ground level.
-Sophocles the next great dramatist brought in a third actor, and drama was on its way.
+Sophocles, the next great dramatist, brought in a third actor, and drama was on its way.

 At Athens the performances took place at the foot of the Acropolis, originally in front of the little temple of Dionysus, today hidden in the trees beyond the remains of the later theatre.
-Then a regular circular dancing floor was constructed at the foot of the acropolis hill, and then rough rows of seats were constructed along the hill and a raised platform for the actors was constructed between the Orchestra and the now rather forgotten temple of Dionysus.
-Drama was on its way, although proper seating was not constructed until the fourth century, long after the glory days of the three great tragedians, Aeschylus, Sophocles and Euripides and the filthy-minded comic dramatist Aristophanes.
+Then a regular circular dancing floor was constructed at the foot of the Acropolis hill, and then rough rows of seats were constructed along the hill and a raised platform for the actors was constructed between the Orchestra and the now rather forgotten temple of Dionysus.
+Drama was on its way, although proper seating was not constructed until the fourth century, long after the glory days of the great tragedians.

 The plays took place once a year, at Festival of Dionysus.
 Three contestants were chosen, each of whom put on three plays plus a comedy.
-The winner gained great prestige for the Choregos, but he was then expected to build a monument to celebrate his victory – which was yet a further expense.
+The winning Choregos gained great prestige, but he was then expected to build a monument to celebrate his victory – which was yet a further expense.

 One should perhaps compare these costs with modern costs.
 Today there seems to be lots of people who earn £1 m a year, but one should remember that half of this goes in taxes.
 There were no taxes as such in Athens – the biggest regular source of income to the state were probably the harbour dues – the import and export taxes.
 But if the modern millionaire pays £ ½ m in taxes, this makes the cost of the liturgy in Athens seem not unreasonable.
 Liturgies brought prestige and they continued to be sought after throughout the fifth century.
 It was not until the fourth century that they came to be seen to be a burden and people began avoiding them and evading them as much as possible, (as with modern taxes!).